Here you can find all information regarding how configure JMetadata code in your environment.

 - I was trying to reduce the number of bugs using JUnit and Integration test, but certainly there are some bugs detected, those are in the issues section, but feel free to add a new one.

-In order to set up you environment I recommend you
+In order to set up you environment I recommend you to install the following tools, if you are using Eclipse:

 - Maven plugin